dreadnode/tensor-man/README.md

 # you can provide a safetensors index file and all files referenced by it will be signed as well
 tman sign /path/to/whatever/Meta-Llama-3-8B/model.safetensors.index.json -K /path/to/private.key

-# this will sign every supported file in the model folder
+# this will sign the entire model folder with every file in it
 tman sign /path/to/whatever/Meta-Llama-3-8B/ -K /path/to/private.key
 ```
 And the public one to verify the signature: